This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Alternatively, bake the entire dish beforehand, then cool and cover with foil for up to 3 days before serving.

-Reheat in the oven at the original baking temperature for about 15-20 minutes or until heated through.
+Reheat in the oven at the original baking temperature for about 15-20 minutes or until heated.

 Yes, Janssons Frestelse can be frozen!

 - Bake as instructed.
 Allow to cool, then cover tightly with foil.
 Label with the freezing date.
-Gratin potatoes such as this hold well for about 2-3 weeks in the freezer.
+Gratin potatoes such as this hold well in the freezer for about a month.

-- Reheat straight out of the freezer at baking temperature for about 50 minutes covered in foil, and 10 more minutes uncovered.
+- Reheat straight out of the freezer at baking temperature for about 50 minutes, covered in foil, and uncovered for ten more minutes.

 Equipment